Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Assume that the above Conditional Formatting expression is written on a Field (say the Amount field) of frm_myForm.

-If the current record OrderID value of Orders Form (the second form in open mode) and the Order_ID value of tbl_OrderParam Table (the expression assumes that the Parameter Table has only one record in it) matches then apply the defined conditional format on the active Form's (frm_myForm) Amount Field.
+If the current record OrderID value of Orders Form (the second form in open mode) and the Order_ID value of tbl_OrderParam Table (the expression assumes that the Parameter Table has only one record in it) match, then apply the defined conditional format on the active Form's (frm_myForm) Amount Field.

 Try it out yourself and find out how it works.